barryclark/jekyll-now/_posts/2021-07-11-Relearning-linear-regression.md

 Like I said, I struggled to intuitively understand this approach.
 Defining a cost function and minimizing it made sense to me.
 You can start with a terrible fit and optimize it.
 But I couldn't understand how you could just "get" the optimal solution in a closed form formula that didn't involve any derivatives (or even the cost function!).
 [This post](https://medium.com/@andrew.chamberlain/the-linear-algebra-view-of-least-squares-regression-f67044b7f39b) was the first one I looked at that introduced the linear algebra solution.
 Even though the logic is sound, I found myself confused because I feel that it glosses over important steps.

+Part of the reason I'm emphasizing the _why_ of this approach so much is that in order to make sense of $$Ab = \hat{Y}$$, I visualized it as moving all our data points so that they fit some hypothetical line perfectly.
+This is a geometric interpretation so I wanted to be able to draw some kind of isomorphism between all the linear algebra operations and some geometric interpretation so that ultimately, I could see how there's meaning in the way we move the data points.

 So let's go back to the points we had above.
 We're solving a 2-dimensional linear regression.
 So you have all your points e.g (1,3), (1,5), (2,3), (3,4), (3,6), (3,7), ..., (10,6), (10,11), (10,12).
 Since we're ultimately trying to find a single linear solution (of the form $$y = cx + b$$) that fits these points,